The Catastrophe Developing in Zefra

 US Media: The New York Times, CNN, Fox News

 The media in the US are generally supportive of Western intervention in Zefra.
 However many questions have been raised over whether the White House policies are influenced more by the upcoming US elections than by a honest desire to improve the situation for average Zefrans.
 Many journalists are also pressing the US leadership over the effectiveness (or its lack) by the coalition forces: should the US step in when the coalition (CJTF Zefra) seems to be getting bogged down?
-This issue re-emerges every time the coalition appears to be at an impass, or where it seeks compromises instead of confrontation, or when the coalition leadership makes a move that goes down poorly with the American public.
+This issue re-emerges every time the coalition appears to be at an impasse, or where it seeks compromises instead of confrontation, or when the coalition leadership makes a move that goes down poorly with the American public.

-Al Jazeera in particular has been critical of the Western-led intervention.
+Al Jazeera in particular has been critical of the "White Man"-led intervention.
 Al Jazeera points out that there is a high percentage of Muslims in Zefra and they would be more comfortable with outside intervention if it were under the umbrella of, say, the Arab League.
 The Muslims of Zefra may well see the intervention as yet another Christian crusade meant to subjugate Muslims.
-Even an intervention led by ASEAN (the Association of South-East Asian Nations) could remove the stigma of the intervention appearing to be the white race dealing with unruly natives.
+Even an intervention led by ASEAN (the Association of South-East Asian Nations) could remove the stigma of the intervention appearing to be the neo-colonial powers of the white race dealing with unruly natives.
 Al Jazeera has also pointed out that the issue of governing Zefra may be more related to superpower politics, with Zefra a pawn in the regional interplay between the US and China.